noahlim/MixmateResume/README.md

 **Mixmate** is a cocktail sharing platform developed with Next.js 14 by Hongseok Kim & Noah Lim.
 Jump to your journey for creation of creative cocktails here!

+#PLEASE NOTE THE DB IS NO LONGER CONNECTED PROPERLY SO ONLY FRONTEND FUNCITONALIY WILL BE WORKING as of APRIL 2025

 ---